Giuseppe552/alveriano-platform-infra/README.md

 - CloudWatch Logs for Lambda (retention configured)
 - Terraform remote state in S3 + locking in DynamoDB

-The API reads Supabase + Stripe configuration via environment variables set by Terraform.
+The Lambda environment is configured from Terraform variables (Supabase + Stripe).

 ## Used by
 - https://resinaro.com